JosepMariaVila/Odds-or-Evens-Hook-Xahau-Testnet/README.md

     };
 ```

+## I want to try them without installing anything

+You can try this hook just sending 1 XAH to one of the next networks (I am not responsible for loss of funds if the hook has stopped working.):

+- Testnet: rK9rfPgLXExBY24X6aAfKNePMyqzhTDtCe
+- Mainnet: rBne1jL7bPPkZpf1iESrgPS48cPt86K9RH

 ## Ideas for your hooks

 This is just a small example so that others can build similar ideas or extend the current hook.
 Some ideas I propose: